fl101/awardfares-blog/_posts/2023-05-11-sas-opens-route-to-morocco.md

 ## Stay tuned.

-We are rolling out new features and improvements regularly, so make sure to create an account and sign up for our newsletter to stay on top of the latest news, announcements, and pro tips.
+We are rolling out new features and improvements regularly, so make sure to [create a free account](https://awardfares.com/signup) and sign up for our newsletter to stay on top of the latest news, announcements, and pro tips.

 ## Related Posts.